xorforce/git-apprentice-web/README.md

 # git-apprentice-web

-This is the main website for the Git Apprentice book, from raywenderlich.com.
+This is the main website for the Git Apprentice book, from kodeco.com.

-contact: @crispytwit
+contact: @xorforce